Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

 Snap, Crackle, or Pop?

-If you are in the mood for something fruity, substitute Fruity Pebbles for the Rice Krispies.
-Follow the same basic recipe for normal treats only with the Pebbles instead of the Krispies.
+If you are in the mood for something fruity, follow the same basic recipe for normal treats, but with Fruity Pebbles instead of the Krispies.
 Or you can mix ½ Fruity Pebbles and ½ Rice Krispies for a taste that’s fruity without being as sweet.

 Add appeal to your treats by making them in fun shapes and colors.